Commission Staff

 Kevin Bontenbal

-Kevin Bontenbal joined the ACCJC team in August 2020.
-He brings with him 23 years of accreditation and college leadership experience, and a strong commitment to the higher education community college system.
-For the past five years, Dr. Bontenbal has served as an academic Commissioner chairing the Substantive Change and Policy Committees and as a peer reviewer on many external site visits.
-Most recently, he was the Instructional Technology Librarian/Faculty at Cuesta College.
-In 2014, Dr. Bontenbal received the Cuesta Presidential Leadership Award for his role in leading the college from show cause to reaffirmation.
+With more than two decades of accreditation and community college leadership experience, Kevin Bontenbal possesses a strong commitment to higher education and a dedication to quality education and student success.
+Before joining the staff, Dr. Bontenbal served as an ACCJC Commissioner from 2015 to 2020 and as a peer reviewer on many external site visits.
+As the Instructional Technology Librarian/Faculty at Cuesta College, Dr. Bontenbal received the Cuesta Presidential Leadership Award for his role in leading the college from show cause to reaffirmation.
 He has a strong background in college governance and leadership having served in many roles, including Academic Senate President, Curriculum Chair, Accreditation Co-Chair, and Faculty Professional Development Coordinator.
 From 2010-2013, he also served on the Executive Committee for the statewide Academic Senate of California Community Colleges.
 Dr. Bontenbal holds a Doctorate in Educational Leadership from the University of California, Santa Barbara, a Master of Library Science from Syracuse University, and two bachelor’s degrees in Philosophy and Religious Studies from California State University, Chico.

 Elizabeth Dutton